Dave-team/Knowledge-base/Social.md

 - When going to a social event, make it worthwhile or don't go at all
 - Thank people for the impact they’ve had on your life: teachers, early managers.
 Track them down and write a genuine note
 - Remember peoples names and make you note when you find out their name.
 Then study to not forget
+- Everybody is either a poetntial friend or we can help one another out in some way

 ## Conversations
 - A good conversation consists of:
     - Asking each other questions - be curious about the other
     - Exchanging stories and saying interesting things
+    - Flow in conversation: give an invitation to speak = ask an interesting question.
+Give inspiration to speak = tell something interesting yourself
 - Keep a converstion going by making statements that allow someone else to jump in and continue the conversation.
 Of course this also works the other way where I jump on a hook in the conversation
 - Use the other person's name during a conversation
 - It doesn’t matter what you say, just have something to add in a conversation.
 It’s about adding value to a group convo.
 If you don’t, you’re invincible.
 Work on being more creative to then come up with more things to say
 - Good questions to ask:
     - What have you been thinking about recently?
     - What interesting things have you done or seen recently?
+- Always be prepared to answer the ‘what about you?’ question

 ## Making friends
 - Go to places you enjoy being.
 This is where you'll meet like minded people